Distance: 12 km. Elevation: 160 m. Difficulty: Medium to hard

 Stop for a moment and breathe it in.
 Then just follow the path until you come to a farm (Dawes Farm and a vets) with a concrete drive where you turn left and walk up a long and steady incline.
 At the top, look back for a pleasant view and then turn through the five bar metal bath and follow the path to Monks Farm.

 Stage 3.
 The Sussex Border Path

-This first stretch of this bit of your West Sussex walk is also known as Monks Lane and when you reach the end and it opens unto a little lane, you almost double back on yourself (still on the Sussex Border Path) where the sign says Tanglewood.
+One of my favourite West Sussex walks, this stretch is also known as Monks Lane and when you reach the end and it opens unto a little lane, you almost double back on yourself (still on the Sussex Border Path) where the sign says Tanglewood.
 This next section is absolutely glorious in May and June when the rhododendrons are in full bloom and you walk through what feels like an alley of flowers.

 As you reach the end, look out for the abandoned building that is slightly charismatic.
 Then you reach the road where you turn left and then right still following the Sussex Border Path (through some gates).
 This is a great stretch of the Sussex Border Path as to your right are views of the North Downs and to your left are views of the South Downs but you only follow it as far as the first crop of little buildings.
 Here you’ll see a sign for Pig’s Ears and you take the footpath left leaving the Border Path behind you.

 For this next stretch, you’re quite likely to spot deer and foxes, as you follow a route through a mixture of open fields and woodland paths.
 You are in fact just following the footpath straight on / southwards.